rosieRRRRR/epoch-clock/README.md

 ### **4.1.1 EpochTick (Authoritative)**

-Ticks MUST be encoded in deterministic CBOR or JCS-compliant canonical JSON:
+Ticks MUST be encoded in JCS Canonical JSON only:

 ```
 EpochTick = {